TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 persisting and transmitting data.
-For example, an ASP.NET Core web application that exposes RESTful endpoints that are accessed from a mobile app will typically need to use bearer token authentication, since cookies can\'t be used in this scenario.
+For example, an ASP.NET Core web application that exposes RESTful endpoints that are accessed from a mobile app will typically need to use bearer token authentication, since cookies can't be used in this scenario.
 However, bearer tokens can easily be retrieved and included in the authorization header of web requests made from the mobile app.